Igor Kolyvanov

 Igor Vladimirovich Kolyvanov (Игорь Владимирович Колыванов; born 6 March 1968) is a Russian football manager and a former player.
-He is the manager of Tekstilshchik Ivanovo.
 During his playing career, he played as a striker, accumulating 90 goals scored in 333 games at the top level in the Soviet Union as well as in Italy.

 He was the head coach of the Russia U17 national team that won the UEFA U-17 Championship in 2006.
-During his playing career he played for Dynamo Moscow, Foggia Calcio, and Bologna F.C.
-1909, and was a regular member of the Russia national side.
+During his playing career he played for Dynamo Moscow, Foggia, and Bologna, and was a regular member of the Russia national side.

 Youth

 Born in Moscow, Soviet Union, now Russia, Kolyvanov began playing organized football at the age of 9, when he was approached by Viktor Abayev.
 After training with Abaev for a year with children a year older than himself, Kolyvanov moved to the youth sport school of Soviet Region in Moscow, coached by Igor Shvykov.
 He attributes the core development of many of his skills to this stage.
 At the age of 14 he moved to another youth team, called FShM Moscow, and after a two-year stint with it, he was picked up by the famous Spartak Moscow youth system.
 Although Spartak was one of the leading teams in the Soviet Union at that time, Kolyvanov did not see a chance in breaking into the starting line-up, and when Dynamo Moscow called him in 1986, at the age of 17, he agreed to a move.